INAH-INNI/inah_babylonjs_viewer/README.md

 ```bash
 drush en babylonjs_viewer
 ```
-3. Add a 3D media field (Media with .glb files) to your desired content type.
+3. Create a new media type (Media with .glb files) to your desired content type.

 4. In the "Manage Display" section of your content type, set the formatter to "INAH BabylonJS 3D Model".